 What is Software Testing?

-Software Testing is the process of identifying the correctness and quality of software program.
-The purpose is to check whether the software satisfies the specific requirements, needs and expectations of the customer.
+Software Testing is the process of identifying the correctness and quality of software programs.
+The purpose is to check whether the software satisfies the specific requirements, needs, and expectations of the customer.
 In other words, testing is executing a system or application in order to find software bugs, defects or errors.
-The job of testing is to find out the reasons of application failures so that they can be corrected according to requirements.
+The job of testing is to find out the reasons for application failures so that they can be corrected according to requirements.

 Car manufacturer tests the car for maximum speed, fuel efficiency and safety from crash.These test later become the part of advertising strategy for car sales.

 Developing a new software can be much more difficult than you could ever imagine.
 After all, you’ll want to make sure that everything is absolutely perfect from the get-go.
 If you do not perform an adequate amount of testing, there is a good chance that your software is going to be released with major flaws and glitches.
 Software testing is more difficult than you might believe.
 Within this basic guide, you’re going to find suggestions for ensuring your software is tested thoroughly before it is released.
 Developing a new software can be much more difficult than you could ever imagine.
 After all, you’ll want to make sure that everything is absolutely perfect from the get-go.
 If you do not perform an adequate amount of testing, there is a good chance that your software is going to be released with major flaws and glitches.
 Software testing is more difficult than you might believe.
 Within this basic guide, you’re going to find suggestions for ensuring your software is tested thoroughly before it is released.